Myles Straw Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.82 team ERA that ranks fourth among all league pitching staffs.
+- The Astros have the fourth-ranked team ERA among all league pitching staffs (3.81).

-- The righty's last time out came on Wednesday against the Texas Rangers, when he threw seven innings, surrendering no earned runs while giving up five hits.
+- In his most recent outing on Thursday against the Texas Rangers, the left-hander threw 3 2/3 innings, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.